 Fundamental data structures used in programming and the basic techniques used to design and analyze algorithms.
 Topics include: complexity analysis of elementary algorithms, linear data structures, trees, heaps, graphs, search algorithms (balanced binary trees, B-trees, hashing), sorting algorithms, basic graph algorithms (graph traversal, topological sorting, shortest path, minimum spanning trees), and paradigms in the design of algorithms (divide and conquer, dynamic programming, greedy).
-Prerequisite: COSC 237; MATH 274 (may be taken concurrently).
+Prerequisites: COSC 237 and MATH 274.

 COSC 350 DATA COMMUNICATIONS AND NETWORKING (3)

 Network architecture and protocols, data communications, LANs and cellular networks, forwarding and routing, TCP/IP suite, network programming and packet analysis.
 Corequisite: COSC 336.
 Prerequisite: COSC 290.

 Students work in local computing facility under on-site and faculty supervision.
 May be repeated for a maximum of 6 units.
 Only 3 units can be applied to the major.
 Graded S/U. Prerequisites: 6 units of upper-level COSC courses, 2.75 GPA, and consent of the internship coordinator.